Mark Gorenberg

-Mark P. Gorenberg (b.
-1955) is an American venture capitalist, currently a managing director of San Francisco-based Zetta Venture Partners, the first early-stage venture capital dedicated to investing in Artificial Intelligence.
+Mark P. Gorenberg (born 1955) is an American venture capitalist, currently a managing director of San Francisco-based Zetta Venture Partners, the first early-stage venture capital dedicated to investing in Artificial Intelligence.
 He also serves as the Chair of the MIT Corporation, the board of trustees of the Massachusetts Institute of Technology.

 Education

 Gorenberg received a B.S. from MIT (1976), an M.S. in electrical engineering from the University of Minnesota (1979), and an M.S. in engineering management from Stanford University (1984).

 Career

 Gorenberg was a member of the original SPARCstation 1 team at Sun Microsystems.

 He joined software venture capital firm Hummer Winblad in 1990, soon after its founding by John Hummer and Ann Winblad and when it was investing its first fund.
 He served on the board of Hummer Winblad companies such as Omniture, AdForce, NetDynamics, and Scopus Technologies.

 After 20 years at Hummer Winblad, Gorenberg raised $30 million to start his own venture capital firm Zetta Venture partners.

 At Zetta Venture Partners, he led investments in Domo, DominoDataLab and many others.

 He has also served on several other non-profit boards, including the H. John Heinz III Center for Science, Economics and The Environment.